Return to Koh Chang Beaches

 Klong Prao Temple

-Meanwhile, down Soi Boonlong, shortly after the temple, Thai Dutch restaurant has its home and further in, you’ll stumble across the curiosity of the vast and very much closed down, VJ B & B.
+Meanwhile, down Soi Boonlong, shortly after the temple, follow the maze of little lanes and you’ll stumble across the curiosity of the vast and very much closed down, VJ B & B.

 That street links back via the ongoing construction site of the new pool villas development Villa Sensiri as well as the access to the large oceanfront resorts, Barali Resort and Centara Tropicana.
 Following the loop back, you arrive back at the main road.
 Thong Dee, Ban Klong Gog, Sabaidee and Blue Lagoon Bungalows are down the street parallel which takes you to the southern canal and the pontoon bridge mentioned above.